 At the personal level, if the city council rejects a planner's analysis, reflexivity means considering what part of the rejection relates to the analysis and what part is due to larger processes of competition or coalition-building among elected officials.

 Did I miss the mark with my analysis or am I being scapegoated?
 Should I accept stakeholder input as a representative, or resist domination by a group with an inside track?

 Reflexivity improves with practice.
-Obviously, we cannot stop in the middle of questioning at city council to have a cup of tea and reflect.
+We cannot stop in the middle of questioning at the city council to have a cup of tea and reflect.
 The key is to build habits of reflecting on the fly, in the moment.